nguyenkhois/rh-build-environment/rh-styleguide-js-build-environment/README.md

 # The Styleguide JS development environment
-The project is based on another project that is the [front-end development environment](https://github.com/nguyenkhois/rh-build-environment) (using together with back-end).
+The project is based on another project that is the [front-end development environment](https://github.com/nguyenkhois/rh-build-environment) (using together with back-end).L0

 The project template is using a specific structure that's why it's only using for RH organization.
 You should NOT using this repo if you don't know what you need.